awslabs/llrt/README.md

 - Useful for validating LLRT’s behavior against standardized browser APIs and runtime expectations
 - Ensure compatibility with web standards and cross-runtime environments
-- Help verify alignment with WinterCG and broader JavaScript ecosystem
+- Help verify alignment with WinterTC and broader JavaScript ecosystem
 - For setup instructions and how to run WPT in LLRT, see [here](tests/wpt/README.md).

 ### Test runner